-A base recovery catalog is created with CREATE CATALOG, whereas a virtual private catalog is created with CREATE VIRTUAL CATALOG.
+A base recovery catalog is created with CREATE CATALOG.
 To drop the base recovery catalog, execute DROP CATALOG while connected to the recovery catalog database as the recovery catalog owner.

 When you drop the base recovery catalog, all RMAN metadata is removed from the recovery catalog.
 Any backups recorded in the recovery catalog but not in a target database control are not usable by RMAN.